The Penwith Society

 The Penwith continues to be at the forefront of presenting contemporary work of quality.

-We are now offering gift cards to be spent at the gallery as well!
+We offer gift cards to be spent at the gallery!
 Contact us for more information.